ademartini/amazon-cognito-identity-js/README.md

 **v1.5.0:**
 * What has changed
-  * Changed webpack support to follow AWS-SDK usage.
+  * Changed webpack support to follow aws-sdk/dist/aws-sdk-react-native usage.

 **v1.2.0:**
 * What has changed